42Bastian/rmac/rmac.rst

 The following sections list warnings, errors and fatal errors in alphabetical order, along with a short description of what may have caused the problem.

+..
+[3] If you come across an internal error, we would appreciate it if you would contact Atari Technical Support and let us know about the problem.

 `Warnings`_
 '''''''''''
 **bad backslash code in string**
   You tried to follow a backslash in a string with a character that the assembler didn't recognize.
-Remember that MADMAC uses a C-style escape system in strings.
+Remember that RMAC uses a C-style escape system in strings.
 **label ignored**
   You specified a label before a macro, **rept** or **endm** directive.
 The assembler